Food Insights Questionnaire (FoodIQ) is a twice-yearly online survey of Australian food shoppers.

 - Environmental views and actions

-Respondents are recruited by a reputable online panel provider (Survey Sampling International), who ensure the study sample is nationally-representative with respect to gender, age and location (metropolitan vs. other, and distribution across Australia).
+Respondents are recruited by a reputable online panel provider (DynataTM), who ensure the study sample is nationally-representative with respect to gender, age and location (metropolitan vs. other, and distribution across Australia).

 The insights generated by the FoodIQ research are expected to be of interest to various stakeholders in: